marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 For example each tenant might get its own SQL Server Database Instance, or even its own SQL Server instance.
 Or a service which dispatches text messages to a particular Twilio account on behalf of a particular tenant, using credentials specific to that tenant.

-The ultimate form of this isolated infrastructure is “bring your own service”.
+The ultimate form of this isolated infrastructure is "bring your own service".
 In this case, a multi-tenanted provider allows you to configure their solution with your own instances of particular storage or compute infrastructure, encryption keys, credentials etc.

 For example, a tenant might configure the text-message dispatch service provided by its parent to use the tenant’s own Twilio account, giving it access to a key in KeyVault that contains their Twilio credentials, configured with access rights appropriate for the service.